International Studies Advising Guide

 Minors for Students Majoring in International Studies

-International Studies students can choose from three pre-professional minors, which replace the traditional minor and provide students with a skill set appropriate to careers and further study in the global marketplace.
+International Studies students can choose from three pre-professional minors, or a traditional minor, which provide students with a skill set appropriate to careers and further study in the global marketplace.
 All pre-professional programs require 21 credit hours.
 Double majors are not required to complete a pre-professional program.

 - International Business

 - Language Specialization (currently available in French, German, Russian, Spanish)

 Minor in International Studies for Students with Other Majors

 Students at the University of South Alabama can also minor in International Studies.
 The minor consists of 21 credit hours, of which 9 must be completed at the 300- or 400- level.
 It is an excellent complement to a major in any of the core disciplines.

 IS 100: Global Issues

 9 hours of international studies electives.